4 principles of PowerPoint in presentations

 We have to know some methods and principles of PowerPoint to make our PowerPoint presentation attractive.
 In this article, we will teach you some of these methods.

-PowerPoint is one of the best academic softwares.
+PowerPoint is one of the best academic software.
 The question is when do we have to use it?
 How can we make a professional PowerPoint presentation and what should we do?

 20 years ago, expert lecturers used slides and projectors to show them.
 Nowadays expert and inexpert lecturers use PowerPoint.